 The AESO recommended a capacity market for the following reasons: it ensures reliability, increases stability of prices, provides greater revenue certainty for generators, maintains competitive market forces and drives innovation and cost discipline, and supports policy discretion and is adaptable for the future.
 The AESO is responsible for designing and implementing the capacity market and the process is expected to take three years.
 A capacity market is anticipated to be in place by 2021.28

 This transition is expected to support the Renewable Electricity Program's (REP) plan of phasing out emissions from coal-fired generation by 2030.
 The REP is intended to encourage the development of 5,000 MW of renewable electricity generation capacity connected to Alberta grid between now and 2030.
 The REP Round 1 started early in 2017.
-What we learned from that stage was discussed at length in our previous post here.
 In REP Round 1, 12 proponents submitted bid prices for 26 projects, with four projects being selected including Edmonton-based Capital Power and two large international companies, EDP Renewable Canada Ltd. and Enel Green Power Canada Inc. BLG will continue to closely monitor how the next stages under the REP unfold in 2018.

 The capacity market is expected to be implemented by 2021, with AESO estimating that it would take additional two years to complete the design of the market and another year to finalize legal contracts and to set up procurement process.
 As a result, the first capacity contracts are expected to be formed at least three years after the design process begins.
 This means that capacity procured through initial auction would likely be in service in 2024 at the earliest.29

 10. Red, White and Cruise?
 Impact of U.S. Energy Policy on Canada